lijyze/obsidian-state-switcher/README.md

 # Obsidian Yaml Manager

-This plugin allow you switch value of specific field within custom value set, so you won't make mistake.
+Keey you away from directly operating yaml front matter, so you won't make mistake.

 ## Demo